 Driveway Placement for Roofing Crew Workflow

-We angle the swing-door end of each roll-off directly toward the eave to keep the crew’s path clear.
-Before we drop the can in Palo Alto, we place wooden planks under the rollers to protect your concrete.
-A six-foot tarp perimeter ensures a quick nail sweep after the job.
-Check our roof tear-off container sizing and review this asphalt shingle disposal best practices guide to organize your site using driveway boards.
+We angle the swing-door of your roll-off toward the eave to keep the crew working efficiently in Palo Alto.
+Before we drop the container, we place heavy wooden planks under the rollers to protect your concrete; this ensures the driveway remains unscarred.
+After you review our roof tear-off container sizing and follow the asphalt shingle disposal best practices guide, simply stage a six-foot tarp perimeter for the final nail sweep.

 Drop angle